k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/04_jobs_commands.md

 ## Jobs Commands

- The following Jobs commands are available:
+The following Jobs commands are available to use from the Fabric Runtime Environment.
-The following table lists the GET commands:

 <table width="900pxl">
 <tbody>